modwodmm/Bolcy/README.md

 ## How to run:

 ### Server:
-1. Install the 'Bolcy-Server.zip'.
+1. Download 'Bolcy-Server.zip'.
-2. Extract the zip.
+2. Extract the ZIP file.
-3. Move the folder to server and run the exe file.
+3. Move the folder to server and run the 'Bolcy-Server-{version}.exe'.
 4. A cmd panel should open and the server should start.

 ### Client:
-1. Install the 'Bolcy-Client.zip'.
+1. Download 'Bolcy-Client.zip'.
-2. Extract the zip
+2. Extract the ZIP file.
-3. In the data folder, open the 'config.properties' and change it accordingly.
+3. Open 'data/config.properties' and configure the host and port as needed.
-4. Run the .exe and the client should start.
+4. Run 'Bolcy-Client-{version}.exe'.

 ## Core Technologies:
 - JDK 25.0.2